 It was also the fastest of the brewers we tested, brewing 500 grams of coffee in an average of three minutes and twenty-five seconds.
 This is impressive considering that the manufacturer claims the water stays within the ideal brewing temperature for the length of the brew cycle.
 The machine contains a copper heating element that seems to boil water almost instantly.

 The Moccamaster requires a bit of (easy) assembly, but after that, you simply add your water and coffee and push a button.
-The machine is also remarkably quiet, and while its footprint appears larger than more square models, it’s narrow and can be easily tucked into a corner on your countertop.
+The design of this drip machine features sharp angles, a rectangular base, a trapezoidal water tank, and uses paper filters but can also use gold tone permanent filters.
+The machine is also remarkably quiet, and while its footprint appears larger than more square models, it’s narrow so it doesn’t take up too much counter space and can be easily tucked into a corner on your countertop.